Houston Brachial Plexus Injury Lawyers

 Birth injuries are extremely devastating for both newborns and their parents.
 If your child suffers a brachial plexus injury, in which the nerves from the spinal cord to the shoulder, arm, and hand are damaged, it can have immediate consequences and long-term negative effects.
 At Williams Hart, we are here to help you recover the financial compensation you deserve if your child has suffered from this type of birth injury due to the negligence of a healthcare professional.

 If you have realized that your child has a brachial plexus injury, it is wise to consult with an attorney right away.
 With a free consultation with an attorney at Williams Hart, you can learn about your legal options.
-Call us at (713) 352-7071 today to start the recovery process with our experienced legal team.
+Call us at (713) 352-7071 or fill out a contact form today to start the recovery process with our experienced legal team.

 Do I Need a Brachial Plexus Injury Attorney?

 If you are thinking about bringing a lawsuit against the doctor or other individual or entity responsible for your child’s brachial plexus injury, you may not know where to turn for help.
 These injuries involve medical diagnoses dealing with the network of nerves in the shoulder and arm.
 Typically, to demonstrate that an injury was due to a doctor’s or other person’s negligence, it is necessary to have medical experts on your side.
 The process of proving your case in court is complex and time-consuming.

 Because of the complicated nature of cases involving brachial plexus injuries, turning to an attorney for help makes sense.
 An attorney will evaluate your case, contact expert witnesses, and make all necessary filings in court.
 By retaining an attorney, you can rest assured that your best interests are being protected by trained professionals.

 Why Choose Williams Hart to Handle My Case?